LounisBou/YoutubeTrailerScraper/DEVELOPMENT_PLAN.md

 python main.py --scan-sample
 ```

+**Note**:
-**Note**: TMDB search happens automatically for all movies/TV shows without trailers.
+- TMDB search happens automatically for all movies/TV shows without trailers.
 No flag required!
+- Multi-language fallback tries each configured language until trailers are found
+- Plex folders can have titles in any language (French, English, German, etc.)

 ---